ruffjs/esp32-wifi/README.md

 # ESP32 WiFi

 By `esp32-wifi` module, developers can configure WiFi on ESP32.
-Station mode is supported only now.
+Only station mode is supported now.

 ## API Refereces